TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/probscopingques-mars-backupfailure.md

     "resourceRequired": false,
     "title": "MARS backup failure",
     "fileAttachmentHint": "To ensure successful backup, refer to these prerequisites and dependencies:, <a href='http://aka.ms/azurebackup_agent'>latest Azure Backup agent</a>, <a href='https://docs.microsoft.com/azure/backup/backup-configure-vault#network-and-connectivity-requirements'>whitelist URLs on firewall</a>, <a href='https://docs.microsoft.com/azure/backup/backup-azure-troubleshoot-slow-backup-performance-issue#cause-another-process-or-antivirus-software-interfering-with-azure-backup'>antivirus prerequisites</a>, <a href='https://docs.microsoft.com/azure/backup/backup-azure-file-folder-backup-faq#what-types-of-drives-can-i-back-up-files-and-folders-from-br'>unsupported drives</a>, and <a href='https://docs.microsoft.com/azure/backup/backup-azure-file-folder-backup-faq#what-file-and-folder-types-can-i-back-up-from-my-serverbr'>unsupported files.</a>",
-    "fileAttachmentHint": "Please upload all CBEngine log files located at C:\\\\Program Files\\\\Microsoft Azure Recovery Services Agent\\\\Temp.
-Put all the content to be shared into a single ZIP file and upload the file using 'File upload' on the left.", "formElements": [
+    "formElements": [
         {
             "id": "os_version",